cmzhang19/1D-convection-diffusion/README.md

 # 1D-convection-diffusion

-This module implements FVM on the 1D steady state convection-diffusion equation with 3 discretisation schemes:
+A demo of FVM on the 1D steady state convection-diffusion equation with 3 discretisation schemes:

         -Central Differencing